-In June, the council gave the Wisconsin town of Waukesha the green mild to divert water from Lake Michigan, making it the first exception to a settlement banning diversions of water faraway from the Wonderful Lakes-St. Lawrence River basin.
+In June, the council gave the Wisconsin town of Waukesha the green mild to divert water from Lake Michigan, making it the first exception to a settlement banning water diversions far from the Wonderful Lakes-St. Lawrence River basin.

 Related Articles :

-- U.S. Plans to ‘Corner’ Russia on Syria’s Chemical Weapons
+- The U.S. Plans to ‘Corner’ Russia on Syria’s Chemical Weapons

 - Ultimate Table Tennis: India’s first-ever professional tournament for sport set to kick off in Chennai